 Even the relatively sturdy 20th-century family (riddled with complexes but functional) cannot withstand the voracious, rapacious narcissism of the 21st century.
 The giddiness of love is one thing.
 The drudgery of family life another.
 They will not twain well in this age of gluttonous pleasure-seeking, insatiable neediness and infantile self-entitlement.

-The only reason why love and marriage go together like the horse and carriage is because nothing else rhymes with marriage (well, there is miscarriage).
+The only reason why love and marriage go together like the horse and carriage is because nothing else rhymes with marriage (except miscarriage).
 Songwriters for the Eurovision Song Contest face a similar paradigmatic problem with the word ‘love’: shove, glove, above, dove…

 Well, I shove my glove in the face of familial love, albeit I do so with a dove from above.
 Our family model is not only outmoded and failing on its own terms (the production of well-adjusted people), it is causing untold needless suffering.
 I felt jealous when I read about a South American tribe in National Geographic that collectively takes care of children and collectively sleeps in a hut.
 Incidentally, they don’t go in for 8 hour shifts of sleep like we do, but intermittently nap as and when they need it.
 That strikes me as a much better and healthier system than our (too-big-to-fail) model.

 Whenever J and I are feeling down, we go to YouTube and watch a grainy old video of David Hasselhoff singing Looking for Freedom on top of the Berlin Wall in 1989.
-Just as the martial arts star Chuck Norris helped end communism in Romania, so David, a beacon of freedom in his jacket outfitted with flashing lights, played a major role in unifying Germany.
-Can we not emulate these heroes and tackle the industrial complex that we call marriage?
+Just as the martial arts star Chuck Norris helped end communism in Romania, so David, a beacon of freedom in his jacket of flashing lights, played a major role in unifying Germany.
+Can we not emulate these heroes and bring down the repressive regime that we call marriage?